Christine Darby // Published: June 2021 // Updated: August 2025

 • January 2023: Marlena Maduro Baraf (author).
 This site was of particular interest because it is an author website we designed back in 2016.
 The issue came to our attention when we tried to reference the site with another author.
 This site had been operating as expected for years—it demonstrated that the Google issue is not related to a site migration, a redesign, stagnation, or implementing SSL.

-In every case, these sites were fully restored—without redesigns, content overhauls, or platform changes.
-While we may apply small, non-critical site adjustments, these do not account for the disappearance—or sudden recovery.
-As of 2025, we continue to regularly hear from sites facing this obscure issue.
+In every case we’ve worked on, sites have been fully restored—without redesigns, content overhauls, or platform changes.
+While we may apply small, non-critical site adjustments, these do not account for the long disappearances—or sudden recoveries.

 Other Impacted Sites